Post-Accident Medical Complications in Louisiana Workers Compensation

-Many employees are in excellent health prior to a work-related accident, but then suffer unusual complications following the accident.
+Many employees are in excellent health before a work-related accident, but then suffer unusual complications following the accident.

 The Louisiana Workers Compensation Act specifically holds that an employee who has an accident may be compensated for “injuries by violence to the physical structure of the body and such disease or infections as naturally result therefrom.”